Man Singh II: Maharaja of Jaipur

 Upon obtaining his ruling powers, Man Singh embarked on a programme of modernisation, creating infrastructure and founding numerous public institutions that would later result in Jaipur being selected the capital of Rajasthan.
-At the time of the Independence of British India in 1947, the maharaja delayed acceding Jaipur to the Dominion of India.
+At the time of the independence of British India in 1947, Singh delayed acceding Jaipur to the Dominion of India.
 He finally signed an Instrument of Accession in April 1949, when his princely state became part of the Rajasthan States Union, initially retaining his powers of internal government.
-The Maharaja became Rajpramukh of the States Union, but the office was abolished when the Indian states were further re-organised in 1956.
+He became Rajpramukh of the States Union, but the office was abolished when the Indian states were further re-organised in 1956.
 Although the Indian princes had by then relinquished their ruling powers, they remained entitled to their titles, privy purses, and other privileges until the adoption of the 26th amendment to the Constitution of India on 28 December 1971.
-Accordingly, Man Singh II remained Maharaja of Jaipur until his death.
+Accordingly, he remained Maharaja of Jaipur until his death.

 In 1958, Man Singh was one of several rulers who realised the potential of tourism in Rajasthan, turning Rambagh Palace into a luxury hotel.
 Under his rule, various land reform laws were first introduced in his state, such as the Jaipur Tenancy Act.
-Later in 1956, the Jagidari (feudal) form of political administration were abolished during the government of the Congress Party in India.
-In 1962 he was elected to Council of States, the Rajya Sabha the Upper House of Indian Parliament with term till 1968, however in 1965, the Indian government appointed Man Singh as India's ambassador to Spain.
-Utilising his various contacts in Europe, he spent much of his time in Europe to ensue new military technology and arms deal for the Indian army (Crewe).
+Later in 1956, the jagidari (feudal) form of political administration were abolished in India during the government of the Congress Party.
+In 1962, he was elected to Council of States, the Rajya Sabha (the upper house of the Indian Parliament) with term lasting till 1968; however, in 1965, the Indian government appointed Man Singh as India's ambassador to Spain.
+Utilising his various contacts in Europe, he spent much of his time there to secure new military technology and arms deals for the Indian army (Crewe).

-He was especially noted as an enthusiastic (10-Goal) polo player, winning among other trophies the World Cup in 1933.
+He was especially noted as an enthusiastic (10-goal) polo player, winning among other trophies the World Cup in 1933.
 The Sawai Mansingh Stadium in Jaipur is named in his honour.
 During the 1950s, Man Singh owned Saint Hill Manor in East Grinstead, West Sussex, which was sold to L. Ron Hubbard, founder of Scientology in 1959.